 1979, the year of the Erebus disaster, was the DC-10s annus horribilis.
 American Airlines Flight 191 literally lost an engine after it separated from the wing pylon a couple of seconds before take-off in Chicago.
 The separated engine caused substantial damage to the wing, severely compromising the aircraft’s ability to remain airborne.
 All on board died when the aircraft exploded on impact one minute after take-off.

 After the accident, examinations of other DC-10 aircraft detected cracks in the wing pylons.
 The FAA grounded the fleet worldwide.
-It was later determined than improper maintenance techniques by American Airlines and Continental Airlines resulted in metal fatigue which led to the engine separation.
+It was later determined that improper maintenance techniques by American Airlines and Continental Airlines resulted in metal fatigue which led to the engine separation.

 Despite its checkered introduction, over the long term, the DC-10 has proved to be an extremely reliable aircraft, with a fantastic safety record.